mpinar/MachineLearning/Coursework_Mert_Pinar.md

 *******************************************************************
 ![suggestion](https://github.com/mpinar/MachineLearning/blob/master/clusterSuggestion.png?raw=true)

-I have put the information in a bar plot to see the best numbers of clusters.
+The information is used to create a bar plot to get the best numbers of clusters as given in the below.

 ```r
 barplot(table(clusterSuggestion$Best.nc[1,]), ylab = "Number of Criteria",